VigneshbabuOfficial/programming-overview-interview-questions-answers/Important Interview Question and Answers.md

 ## Comparable vs comparator

-hash table internal working
+## Hash table internal working

-what is difference between comparable and comparator in java
+## What is difference between comparable and comparator in java

-difference between treemap and hashmap in java
+## Difference between treemap and hashmap in java

-Arraylist synchronised
+## How to create Arraylist as Synchronised

-Duplicate removal from list
+## Duplicate removal from list

-why is rest api stateless

-Design patterns and SOLID principles and Agile method

-Java8 java 11 features

 ## Difference between collecctions/stream